clemsos/writings/_quora/2018-09-29-What-are-the-complementary-roles-Guangzhou-Shenzhen-Dongguan-Hong-Kong-and-Macao-will-play-in-the-Greater-Bay-Area-as-proposed-by-the-State-Council-of-China.md

 title: |
     What are the complementary roles Guangzhou,
-    Shenzhen, Dongguan, Hong Kong and Macao will play in the Greater Bay Area as proposed by the State Council of China? - Quora
+    Shenzhen, Dongguan, Hong Kong and Macao will play in the Greater Bay Area as proposed by the State Council of China?
 ---

 It still early to discuss the details as the plan has not be fully